Vampire/jira-boardnamedisplay/README.md

 JIRA Boardnamedisplay
 =====================

-This is a Userscript to show the JIRA boardname where it used to be
+This is a Userscript to make the JIRA boardname more visible where appropriate